-Stats specific coursework:
+Stats-specific coursework

-Special Topics (eg., population, health, public health policy, children, homelessness, pain mgt, symptom mgt)
+Special Topics (e.g., vulnerable populations, public health policy, children, pain management, symptom management)

 ADMISSION REQUIREMENTS:

 All applicants must meet the general requirements for admission to the Graduate School.
 In addition to these general requirements, Harris College of Nursing and Health Sciences requires the following for admission to the Ph.D. program: